bytecodealliance/ComponentizeJS/README.md

 As a dynamic language with quirks, JavaScript cannot be compiled directly into bytecode without including a comprehensive ECMA-262 spec-compliant runtime engine.
 Componentization of JavaScript thus involves embedding the JS runtime engine into the component itself.

-SpiderMonkey is chosen here as a JS engine with first-class WASI build support.
-The total embedding size is around 5MB.
+SpiderMonkey is chosen here as a JS engine with first-class WASI build support, using an embedding of the [StarlingMonkey Wasm engine](https://github.com/fermyon/StarlingMonkey).
+The total embedding size is around 8MB.

 One of the security benefits of the component model is complete code isolation apart from the shared-nothing code boundaries between components.
 By fully encapsulating the engine embedding for each individual component, this maintains comprehensive per-component isolation.